DLehenbauer/pico-sdcard-bootloader/README.md

 ## Overview

-This project allows the firmware of the RP2040 microcontroller to be flashed from a microSD card.
+This bootloader enables RP2040 firmware updates using a microSD card instead of USB.
-It is useful for designs where the USB port is inaccessible, otherwise occupied, or it is inconvenient to require a laptop to update firmware.
+Useful for designs where the USB port is inaccessible, otherwise occupied, or it is inconvenient to use a laptop to update firmware.

 ### Key Features

-- Uses standard .uf2 files
+- Uses standard .uf2 files for firmware updates
-- Does not require a custom linker script
+- No custom linker script required
-- 2-pass approach validates firmware integrity before flashing
+- Validates firmware integrity before flashing

 ## Quick Start